QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 approximation has a great deal of error everywhere else.

 The oscillations near the boundaries are the hallmarks of Runge's Phenomena.
-You might guess that increasing the number of grid points and order of the polynomial will lead to better approximations
+You might guess that increasing the number of grid points and order of the polynomial will lead to better approximations:

 .. code-block:: julia